U.S. Asylum Agents: 'Very Little Time' To Prepare Before New Immigration Rule

 In the Monday night memo obtained by NPR, the head of asylum at U.S. Citizenship and Immigration Services, John Lafferty, said asylum officers were "once again being asked to adapt, and to do so with very little time to train and prepare."

 Lafferty went on to commend his staff at USCIS while noting the suddenness of the new rule.
-"If I didn't know that we have some of the most dedicated, most adaptable, and most talented public servants presently serving in the federal government, I would be concerned about being able to implement these changes on such short notice," he said.
+"If I didn't know that we have some of the most dedicated, most adaptable and most talented public servants presently serving in the federal government, I would be concerned about being able to implement these changes on such short notice," he said.

 The agency's asylum officers conduct so-called credible fear interviews — the first step an immigrant goes through to begin the process of filing an asylum claim.